abc-valera/giggler-golang/.github/README.md

 - `go`
 - `npm`
+- `task`
 - `docker`
-- `task`

 ### Initialise

-Firstly you need to clone the repo.
-After that, you need to run the following script:
+Clone the repo, cd into it and run the following command:

 ```
-bash config/init-workspace.sh
+bash .config/init-workspace.sh
 ```

 It will prepare the environment for you.